 Investigation procedures for Hendra Virus

-There is a range of clinical signs recognised in Hendra Virus (HeV) infected horses.
-When these signs occur with a suggestive history, you must immediately notify Agriculture Victoria and implement safety procedures to prevent exposure of people and horses to the suspect animal.
+Hendra Virus (HeV) can cause a range of clinical signs in horses.
+If these signs occur alongside a suggestive history, notify Agriculture Victoria immediately and implement safety measures to prevent exposure to the suspect animal.

-When a case of Hendra virus is suspected, immediately contact your nearest Agriculture Victoria District Veterinary Officer or Animal Health Officer, or alternatively call the all-hours Emergency Animal Disease Hotline 1800 675 888.
+If you suspect a case of Hendra virus, contact your nearest Agriculture Victoria District Veterinary Officer or Animal Health Officer, or call the Emergency Animal Disease Hotline on 1800 675 888.

 There are two case definitions for horses in Victoria where HeV infection is suspected.
 They are termed 'suspect cases' and 'surveillance cases'.